F5-use-cases/f5-rs-docs/docs/solutions/devsecops/module1/lab4.rst

    git checkout master
    git merge dev -m "changed asm policy"

 ..
-Note:: the merge will trigger a job in jenkins that's configured to monitor this repo - 'Push waf policy',
+Note:: the merge will trigger a job in Jenkins that's configured to monitor this repo - 'Push waf policy',
           since the environment isn't deployed yet it will fail, either cancel the job or let it fail.

 Task 4.2 deploy PROD: